CareyFrancis/Triangle-Tracker1/README/README.md

              `sudo apt-get update``
               ``sudo apt-get upgrade``
                ``sudo apt-get install git``
-             A prompt to input your password may come up.
+             -A prompt to input your password may come up.

 * Atom must also be installed.
 It can be downloaded from the internet from https://atom.io .Then proceed to installation.
 * A browser is also required for opening of the web page.
 Chrome is recommended.